cucker0/dockerfile/queryperf/README.md

 * [`1.0`, `latest`](https://github.com/cucker0/dockerfile/blob/main/queryperf/Dockerfile)

 ## How does it work
-Copy the queryperf binary file from docker to the host `/usr/bin/`, then you can use the queryperf command.
+Copy the queryperf binary file from docker to the host `/usr/bin/`, then you can use the queryperf command in the host.

 ## How to use this image
 1. Run a container with cucker/queryperf image.